Maslov Index, Spectral Flow and Bifurcation of Electromagnetic Geodesics Within an Energy Level: Energy-constrained Jacobi fields

 \begin{definition} An {\sl energy-constrained Jacobi field} along an electromagnetic geodesic $\gamma:[0,T]\r M$ with energy $\kappa\neq0$ is a smooth vector field $J$ along $\gamma$ that satisfies the {\sl energy-constrained Jacobi equation}

 We shall denote by $\cJ_{\gamma,\kappa}$ the space of all energy-constrained Jacobi fields along $\gamma$. \end{definition}

-It follows from Lemma \ref{lemmajacobi} that the quantity $g\bigl[DJ/dt , \dot{\gamma} \bigr]$ is constant for $J\in \cJ_{\gamma,\kappa}$; thus, Eq. (\ref{jacobiequation1}) could have been written with $g\bigl[DJ/dt , \dot{\gamma} \bigr]|_{t=t_0}$ in place of $g\bigl[DJ/dt , \dot{\gamma} \bigr]|_{t=0}$ for any given $t_0\in[0,T]$.
+It follows from Lemma \ref{lemmajacobi} that the quantity $g\bigl[DJ/dt , \dot{\gamma} \bigr]$ is constant for $J\in \cJ_{\gamma,\kappa}$; thus, Eq.\ (\ref{jacobiequation1}) could have been written with $g\bigl[DJ/dt , \dot{\gamma} \bigr]|_{t=t_0}$ in place of $g\bigl[DJ/dt , \dot{\gamma} \bigr]|_{t=0}$ for any given $t_0\in[0,T]$.

-In the absence of its last term, Eq. (\ref{jacobiequation1}) becomes the well-known linearization of Eq. (\ref{lorentzforceequation}) along an electromagnetic geodesic.
+In the absence of its last term, Eq.\ (\ref{jacobiequation1}) becomes the well-known linearization of Eq.\ (\ref{lorentzforceequation}) along an electromagnetic geodesic.
 We shall refer to it as the {\sl ordinary} Jacobi equation along $\gamma$, and accordingly we shall speak of {\sl ordinary} Jacobi fields.
+Of course, an ordinary Jacobi field $J$ is also an energy-constrained one precisely when $g\left[ DJ/dt , \dot{\gamma}\right]\equiv 0$.

 \begin{example} The vector fields $J_1^{tan}(t)=\dot{\gamma}(t)$ and $J_2^{tan}(t)=t\dot{\gamma}(t)$ clearly solve the energy-constrained Jacobi equation.
 Reciprocally, any energy-constrained Jacobi field $J$ that is everywhere tangent to $\gamma$ is a linear combination of $J_1^{tan}$ and $J_2^{tan}$. \end{example}